troglobit/finit/doc/conditions.md

 synchronization of depending services may fail due to the daemon not having reinitialized/created their IPC sockets, or similar.

+> [!NOTE]
-> **Note:** in versions of Finit prior to v4, the PID conditions were
+> In versions of Finit prior to v4, the PID conditions were called 'svc'
->           called 'svc' conditions, and they were far more complex.
+> conditions, and they were far more complex.

 Debugging